Therapy Services for Women

 Research has shown Art Therapy can reduce trauma symptoms, relieve stress, and reduce depression.

 No skills are required and Art Therapy is for all ages.
 The focus is on the process of authentic expression not the skill level or end product.
-Techniques include drawing, painting (acrylic and watercolor), collage, mix media, and clay.
-Interventions include prompts related to specific goals, writing, and dialogue with art work created to promote insight.
+Materials used include drawing (pastels, crayons, pencils, markers), painting (acrylic and watercolor), collage, mix media, and clay.
+Interventions include prompts related to goals and session themes to promote insight.
+Writing is often integrated into this process as well.

-Art making can involved structured prompts and open art-making opportunities for exploring and discovering what emerges.
-The level of structure is determined by the clients style, preferences, and needs.
+Art making can involved structured prompts and opportunities for exploring and discovering what emerges on its own.
+The level of structure is determined by the client’s preferences and needs.